Travel Tips

 Packing must haves- These are just suggestions and what works for us.

-2. Travel, fold down fan and Small, Bluetooth speaker.
+2. Travel, fold down fan and small, Bluetooth speaker.
 These are great if you need white noise in a very quiet environment like a hotel.
+We also love bringing it to the beach when we go to those tropical getaways.

 3. A good pair of walking shoes.
 And, so your suitcase is not extra heavy, where these shoes on the airplane.
 There are so many slipping tennis shoe options nowadays which work very well when traveling.
-Skechers is my go-to.
+Skechers are my go-to.
+These Skechers are super cool because you can just slide your foot into them without tying.

 5. For cruises, magnetic hooks make it easy to find those cords, hats, bags on the go.